ETS-Next-Gen/writing_observer/README.md

 * route it to where we want it to go (there's *a lot* of data, with complex dependencies, so this is actually a nontrivial problem)

 Which mitigates most of the technical risk.
+We also now integrate with Google Classroom.

 For this to be useful, we'll need to integrate all of this together, and provide some basic documentation for developers to be able to